The Hidden Risk of Auto Lending Fraud Exposed

 What are the Cost of Auto Lending Fraud?

 There are currently no industry reported fraud losses due to auto lending fraud.
-But PointPredictive is analyzing the cost of fraud with lenders that are contributing to the auto fraud consortium.
+But PointPredictive is analyzing the cost of fraud with lenders that are contributing to our proprietary fraud data repository.

 There are several things that we are learning in our analysis.
 We believe that auto lending fraud is running anywhere between 10 to 50 basis points of origination volume in fraud based on the portfolio and business practices.